 Patients undergoing oral sedation may also be required to take additional medications following their treatment.

 What Options for Sedation Dentistry Are Available Near Me?

 The most common types of sedation dentistry are nitrous oxide (also commonly known as laughing gas) and local oral sedation.
 The right type of sedation for you will depend on your unique case and the type of procedure being performed.
 We perform these two types of sedation dentistry at our brand new state-of-the-art facility in Greenville, South Carolina.

 Is there any recovery involved with Sedation Dentistry?

 There is no recovery from nitrous oxide.
 You will be able to get back to your day soon after your appointment.

-Plan to have someone drive you home and stay with you for at least 24 hours after oral conscious sedation or IV sedation.
+Plan to have someone drive you home and stay with you for at least 24 hours after oral conscious sedation.
 It may take a full 24 hours for the residual effects of these drugs to wear off.